Symptoms Of A Bad Engine Immobilizer

 If your car immobilizer is going bad, you’ll notice the following symptoms.

-They might not represent a failing immobilizer, but it’s something to check.
+They might not represent a malfunctioning immobilizer, but it’s something to check.

 Note: these symptoms are generally the same as you’d expect with multiple misfires.